Federal Court Criminal Defense Lawyer

-This makes it even more important to do what can be done to defend accused People from the government’s inhumane and awesome power.
+This makes it even more important to do what can be done to defend accused People from the government’s power.
 Federal criminal defense is serious, with serious consequences at stake – not only for the accused but the family and dependents of the accused.
 Part of this effort involves educating the accused person, and their supporters.
 It is essential to understand the federal court process as well as what is stake, and what can be done about it.
 Thomas C Gallagher works hard to do this effectively.

-Traditionally in the United States, criminal law was a State court matter with few exceptions.
-Over the years, the federal government has been able to expand its power, including the exercise of its ultimate domestic power – the criminal prosecution and taking of life and liberty of those it deems to be “criminal.”
+Traditionally in the United States, criminal law has been a State court matter with few exceptions.
+Over the years, the federal government has been able to expand its national power, including the exercise of its ultimate domestic power – the criminal prosecution and taking of life and liberty of those it deems to be “criminal.”
 While the federal government has greatly expanded its criminal prosecution in the State of Minnesota, the vast majority of “crimes” prosecuted in Minnesota yet remain in State Court.

 Of the cases prosecuted in Minnesota district federal court, if we compare them to those prosecuted in state court we can make the following general observations about the federal court cases:

 - Federal court criminal cases tend to be more serious felony crimes, if not in the conduct prohibited then at least in terms of consequences.